TTTTMMMM/chairLocations/README.md

 3. <span style="font-family: 'Verdana';">Don't forget to [enable Google Authentication in Firebase console](https://console.firebase.google.com/u/0/project/chairlocations/authentication/providers) > Authentication > Sign-in method

-4. <span style="font-family: 'Verdana';">If you get the following error when trying to subscribe to a collection, test the rules in the database rules playground: **Uncaught Error in onSnapshot: FirebaseError: Missing or insufficient permissions.**
+4. <span style="font-family: 'Verdana';">If you get the following error when trying to subscribe to a collection, test the rules in the database rules playground:</span> <span style="color:red;font-weight:bold">**Uncaught Error in onSnapshot: FirebaseError: Missing or insufficient permissions.**

 5. <span style="font-family: 'Verdana';">[Read this to learn how to style the file input HTML element](https://tympanus.net/codrops/2015/09/15/styling-customizing-file-inputs-smart-way/)